Online CBT Therapy

 How do I know if therapy is right for me?

 CBT is highly effective for a variety of conditions, including but not limited to anxiety disorders (e.g., Generalized Anxiety Disorder, Social Anxiety, OCD), depression and trauma.
 If you're looking for practical tools to manage your thoughts, feelings, and behaviors, CBT is likely a good fit.
 It's especially effective for those who are motivated to work on changing their thought patterns and behaviors.
 I also draw on other therapeutic modalities such as ACT and CFT to make our approach flexible and tailored to your needs.
 Please consult my ‘Therapy areas' section to see which conditions I help people with.
-If you're unsure if CBT is right for your situation, we can discuss your concerns in a consultation to determine the best approach for you.

 How many sessions do I need?